Important Financial Aid Deadlines

 Scholarships exist so that students can pay their tuition and school expenses as they pursue their career and education goals.
 Through the Foundation, Renton Technical College has over 50 scholarships and endowments and a variety of outside funding sources available to qualified students.

 Click here to apply for a Renton Technical College Foundation Scholarship.

 Work Study Webpage

 Work Study programs provide part-time employment to eligible students, on and off campus.
 The maximum a student can earn is determined by financial need and funds available.
 Students can work up to 19 hours per week while school is in session.
 Every effort is made to place students in jobs which relate to their training.
-RTC participates in both the federal and state work study programs.
+Renton Technical College participates in both the federal and state work study programs.

 Veterans Programs Webpage